apple/swift-evolution/proposals/nnnn-utf8-span.md

 ### UnicodeScalarView and CharacterView

 Like `Span`, we are deferring adding any collection-like types to non-escapable `UTF8Span`.
 Future work includes adding view types and corresponding iterators.

-For an example implementation of those see **TODO**: link to test in repo
+For an example implementation of those see [the `UTFSpanViews.swift` test file](https://github.com/apple/swift-collections/pull/394).

-### Returning all the encoding errors
+### More Collectiony algorithms

+We propose equality checks (e.g. `scalarsEqual`), as those are incredibly common and useful operations.
+We have (tentatively) deferred other algorithms until non-escapable collections are figured out.

+However, we can add select high-value algorithms if motivated by the community.
+We'd want to

+### More validation API

 Future work includes returning all the encoding errors found in a given input.